yalue/onnxruntime_go_examples/README.md

    using a pytorch script contained in the directory) on a tiny amount of hardcoded data.
 The source code is very heavily commented for reference.

- - `mnist`: This example uses a small CNN trained to identify handwritten digits from the MNIST dataset.
-It takes a single input as an argument, and outputs the digit it is most likely to be.
+ - `mnist`: This example runs a CNN trained to identify handwritten digits from the MNIST dataset.
+It processes a single input image, and outputs the digit it is most likely to contain.